RedddFoxxyy/Calcurus/README.md

 - AppImage and Standalone Executables are available for download for linux-x86_64 and Windows_x86_64 on the [releases](https://github.com/RedddFoxxyy/Calcurus/releases) page.
 - For other platforms, you can compile it yourself, following the instructions below.
+- Requires Fedora 42 or Ubuntu 24.04 or latest linux distro.

 ## Compilation